 Attributional Style And Socializing

 A lot of social problems are sustained by maladaptive thought patterns.
 Before you can start dealing with them you have to understand what they look like.
 In another article I talked about cognitive distortions.
-Here I'll cover one more way people who struggle with issues like shyness or depression tend to view the world in a way that perpetuates their difficulties.
+Here I'll cover one more way people who struggle with issues like shyness or depression tend to view the world in a manner that perpetuates their difficulties.
 The ideas I'll cover are summaries of well-established concepts from Cognitive Behavioral Therapy.

-A person's attributional style, also known as their explanatory style, describes how they tend to, often unconsciously, explain various life events to themselves.
+Someone's attributional style, also known as their explanatory style, describes how they tend to, often unconsciously, explain various life events to themselves.
 When someone forms an explanation it involves three factors:

 Whether they see the cause of the event as internal or external